59 Days Until Mastery And the Uncertain End (3)

 “There they are.”
 Kony sighed, seeing that they did not approach, the two figures in the light.
 Instead they turned to the other explosive vehicles, falling to the ground with single shots of powerful guns that Shawn was wielding from their car.

 Zeydar’s magic scratched at him, begging to be used.
 Breath out, Zeydar had no Staff to use.
 Kony had Zeydar’s Staff, in the event he needed it.
 However Zeydar had to know, to see, that he could do what he had practiced for weeks.
 Hand up, Zeydar released his magic in his body, before squeezing his hand tight, and the snow shot up from the ground into spears of ice, impaling the bodies of all the Aralax within the vicinity in a single motion.
 Those that did not die, could not move.
+Those that were flying, continued onwards so Zeydar turned the ice downwards and impaled them into the ground.

 “Christ.”
 Shawn gasped.